Range 15: Plot

 Mat, who was presumed dead arrives at Range 15 and then explains that he was saved by "The Zombie Slaying Dream Team" which consist of Leroy Petry, Clint Romesha, Tim Kennedy, and Tom Amenta.
-2LT Chandler then informs them that the zombies are breaching in and that the doors won't hold them back.
+2LT Chandler then informs them that the zombies are breaching in and that the doors would not hold them back.
 They then head to fight the zombies but not before Tom Amenta shoots Eliza in the head for not knowing who Leroy Petry and Clint Romesha (Both Medal of Honor recipients) are and why they are heroes.
 After stopping various waves of zombies, a zombified Randy Couture appears who they dubbed Zombie Couture to which Tim Kennedy takes it upon himself to take on Couture with him being Victorious in the end.
 In the final battle the group take on Zombie Trejo (Danny Trejo) who single-handedly overpowers every one of them until Mat eventually manages to slice his throat, killing him.
 After the events at Range 15, the group returns to Colonel Holloway who then tells them that they are to be honored by the president.
-At the ceremony, President Mattis (Dale Dye) is about to acknowledge the man who saved mankind with Mat and his comrades thinking it is him only to be reveled that president was talking about Sergeant Major Gene Vandenham, Much to Mat's frustration.
+At the ceremony, President Mattis (Dale Dye) is about to acknowledge the man who saved mankind with Mat and his comrades thinking it is him only to be revealed that president was talking about Sergeant Major Gene Vandenham, much to Mat's frustration.
 In the last scene Rocco is seen returning to a gas station they stopped by earlier in the film while on their way to meet Colonel Holloway.
 He is then greeted by a zombie he fell in love with after they had a sexual encounter at the gas station diner.
 They share a kiss and he then picks her up and walks into the sunset.